semrush/intergalactic/website/docs/components/feedback/feedback.md

 - All the paddings inside the dropdown should be 4px-fold.
 - The trigger for the feedback form may be both a link with an icon and a button.
 - Inputs and buttons of M size and `checkbox of S size` are used in the feedback.
-- The colour of the block with the link is `$gray94`, text - 12px.
+- The color of the block with the link is `$gray94`, text - 12px.

 ![feedback paddings](static/send-feedback-sizes.png)